-Surrogacy is necessary in the following conditions:
+Surrogacy is necessary for the following conditions:

-- Malformation or absence of womb
+- Malformation or absence of the womb

 - Recurrent pregnancy loss